-Recently, we created and shared a video of a local teen driver sharing his reasons not to speed after receiving a hefty speeding citation.
+Recently, we created and shared a video of a local teen driver.
+He shared his reasons not to speed after receiving a hefty speeding citation.
 His story is a positive one as no one was hurt.
 Unfortunately, there are too many injuries and fatalities among teenage drivers and passengers.

-FDOT District Two, covering 18 counties in Northeast Florida, had 6,928 total teen driver crashes in 2019.
+FDOT District Two had 6,928 total teen driver crashes in 2019.
 Despite a strong Graduated Driver License (GDL) law in Florida, we are still experiencing a high volume of teen crashes.
 Below are some more statistics on teen drivers in our communities.

 The numbers of crashes with injuries increase as inexperienced teen drivers get more confident and start showing careless driving behaviors like speeding.
-While males and females injured in teen driver crashes are about even, serious injuries and fatalities are predominantly male, by almost double.
+Males and females injured in teen driver crashes are about even.
+Serious injuries and fatalities are predominantly male, by almost double.
 Duval County, with the higher populated–urban areas, illustrates a drastic increase of injuries and fatalities among teen drivers.
 Together, our traffic safety community, partners, parents and caregivers can help reduce risky and careless teen driving through education, training, and law enforcement.